 Infrastructure

 Seneca is home to state-of-the-art technologies and instrumentation to support life sciences, diagnostics applied research studies and novel cosmetics science formulation projects.
-Our facilities support cutting-edge research and innovative applications relevant to experimental and in-depth analysis across the fields of analytical chemistry, molecular biology, biochemistry and cosmetic science.
+Our facilities, including a BioSafety L2 lab, a Controlled Substances room, and a GMP clean room (Class C air quality), support cutting-edge research and innovative applications relevant to experimental and in-depth analysis across the fields of analytical chemistry, molecular biology, biochemistry and cosmetic science.

 Instruments